-MESSAGE FROM PRESIDENT & GROUP MANAGING DIRECTOR
+PRESIDENT & GROUP MANAGING DIRECTOR'S REPORT

-Amid the global impact of the COVID-19 pandemic, we revisited our brand image to reflect the real nature of our bank.
-The year 2020 has enriched our experiences in two important ways.
-Firstly, we strengthen ourselves by overturning the negative circumstance to our advantage.
-Remarkably, the bank continued to grow while maintaining good assets quality.
-Secondly, as the first listed bank on the Cambodia Securities Exchange (CSX), we had to transform our operation and reporting standard to fulfil the requirement and enormous requirements of the National Bank of Cambodia (NBC), the Securities and Exchange Regulator of Cambodia (SERC), and the CSX.
+Amid the global impact of the COVID-19 pandemic, we revisited our brand image to reflect on the core nature and strengths of our Bank.
+The year 2020 has enriched our experience in two important ways.
+Firstly, we strengthened ourselves by coping with a negative circumstantial situation.
+Remarkably, the Bank continued to grow while maintaining good assets' quality during the COVID-19 global economic slowdown.
+Secondly, as the first listed bank on the Cambodia Securities Exchange (CSX), we had to transform our operations and reporting standards to fulfill the detailed requirements of the National Bank of Cambodia (NBC), the Securities and Exchange Regulator of Cambodia (SERC), and the CSX.
 Prior to listing on the CSX in May 2020, we had only eight institutional shareholders.
-After listed, the shareholders were increased with nearly 4,000 shareholders-both institutional and the public-who placed enormous trust in us.
+After listing, the number of shareholders increased to nearly 4,000 shareholders-both from institutions and those from the general public-who placed enormous trust in us.

-Thanks to the digital technologies we have developed and adopted over the many years, we were able to achieve both good business performance and strong engagement with so many regulators and shareholders at the same time.
+Thanks to the digital technologies we have developed and adopted over many years, we were able to achieve both solid business performance and strong engagement with a plethora of regulators and shareholders at the same time.